Stone Chip Repair: Tips to Fix Car Paint Chips

 Stone chips are a common feature in car paintwork, usually on the bonnet.
-They normally create deep, very localised damage in the paint.
+They create small, deep and very localised damage in the paint.

-They are caused by little rocks, gravel and road debris flicked backwards from the tyres of cars and vehicles in front of you, and they are more common on motorways.
-Unfortunately, at high speeds the little stones can turn into miniature comets, leaving a deep ding in your paintwork.
+They are usually the result of gravel and road debris flicked from the tyres of vehicles in front of you onto your vehicle.
+Due to this, they are more common when motorway driving where debris is more likely to be flicked because of the higher speed of vehicles in front of you.
+Unfortunately, at these higher speeds, the little stones can leave a ding or small mark in your paintwork.

-Stone chips are more common in winter as salt-spreaders throw grit over the roads.
-And the damage can be quickly exacerbated by winter weather, as water and ice gets into the chip and affects the metal underneath.
+Stone chips are also more common in winter as salt-spreaders throw grit over the roads which is then either, flicked onto your vehicle directly by the salt-spreaders or by other vehicles more often because of the extra debris on the road.
+This damage can also be made worse by winter weather, as rainwater and ice from the lower temperatures settle and get into the chip and affect the metal underneath your car’s paintwork.

 Upon finding a stone chip, many people decide to touch up the paint themselves.
-This can achieve fairly good results for small, shallow damage, but there are times when your car should go straight to a professional.
+This can work for small chips and areas of damage, but there are times when your car should go to a professional for a stone chip repair, such as:

-- When stone chip has exposed the base metal
+- When the stone chip has exposed the base metal

 - When the car damage has rust spots